• MOTHERHOOD

 “I understand that you are tired, but you should tell me that instead of throwing your toys.”
 Get on their level, make eye contact, talk in a soft but firm manner.
 Your child is more likely to listen to a calm voice than an angry one.
 Show that you are serious (try not to smile no matter how cute and innocent they look) so they know that what they did is not okay.

-Follow through on consequences
+Follow Through on Consequences

 “We will put your legos away until tomorrow, when you’re ready to play with them.”
 If they are able to get a hold of them again, place them out of reach and follow through with what you said.
 They will recognize that the next time they throw their toys across the room, the toys will be taken away from them.
 In turn, they will learn their lesson.